Found in a thrift store when it looked like this:

 Oil and house paint over mass produced painting on canvas board, 41" x 51" including frame - 2014.

 This large canvas was a real puzzle.
 Mostly it was a matter of getting rid of the ugly features I didn't like.
 It was highly textured, so I left the texture.
 The first thing to go were the oversized sailboats.
 They would be ten stories high!
 I simply painted over them.
-I also lowered the horizon line of the water, because the perspective seemed odd in the original painting.
+I also lowered the horizon line of the water.
 The next obvious element to go were the ugly bushes and oddly distorted perspective tile walkway.
 However, I loved the railing, and left most of it, then added a door.
 I like the surreal quality to the painting and identify this as the gateway to the dream world.

 I showed this painting in the Dream Gallery at the annual conference of the Association for Dream Studies, June 2018.